 Prescription medications may not seem like much of a risk.
 After all, your doctor prescribed this treatment to help you with an issue.
-Benzodiazepines like Xanax, Valium, Ativan, Klonopin and others can provide relief from anxiety, insomnia, social anxiety disorders and even alcohol withdrawals.
+Benzodiazepines like Xanax, Valium, Ativan, Klonopin, and others can relieve anxiety, insomnia, social anxiety disorders, and even alcohol withdrawals.

 However, even following your doctor’s orders carefully can put you at risk for dependence or addiction.
 Let’s take a look at some of the effects benzodiazepines can have on the body.

 Benzodiazepines (sometimes called benzos or downers) are designed to depress the central nervous system.
 By calming nerve impulses, they can reduce anxiety.
 However, a rush of endorphins, much like those released with the use of opioids and other powerfully addictive drugs, also takes place.
 These good feelings can cause a person to seek out this state more often than his prescription dictates.
 Long-term use builds tolerance, which can also lead to experimenting with higher doses.

 Benzo Addiction & Tolerance

 What makes benzos so addictive in the first place has to do with something called “half-life.”
 In simple terms, the “half-life” of drugs like benzodiazepines refers to the amount of time it takes for the body to eliminate 50% of the medication’s starting dosage.
 For example, Xanax typically has an elimination half-life of 9-16 hours.
 So, for a healthy person, that means the substance should be entirely out of their bodies after about four days.

 The problem arises when people begin to take more than the recommended dosage or take the medication more frequently than prescribed.
 This behavior has a compounding effect on eliminating half-life and can quickly increase the user’s tolerance, leading to more and more medication needed to achieve the same effect.